top of page

 They continue to accumulate in the environment, contributing to the presence of over 350 trillion particles in our oceans.

-Microplastics have been discovered in approximately 700 aquatic species, posing a significant threat to marine life.
-They can lead to behavioral, reproductive, and physiological changes in these species.
+Microplastics have been discovered in approximately 700 aquatic species, leading to behavioral, reproductive, and physiological changes.

-Microplastic pollution can negatively impact the carbon-sequestration capacity of oceans and mangroves.
-This can in turn contribute to climate change and global warming.
+Microplastic pollution can negatively impact the carbon -sequestration capacity of oceans and mangroves, contributing to climate change and global warming.

 Microplastics also affect humans.
-They contaminate our food sources, potentially causing health issues such as immune system disruption, inflammation, and even carcinogenicity
+They contaminate our food sources, causing health issues like immune system disruption, inflammation, and carcinogenicity

 Take Action!